nescafe-gold/nescafe-dotfiles/README.md

 ````

 ## Install all of your packages
 The package list in this repo contains all of the packages that I like to install.
 Feel free to edit this list as you wish before installing from the list.
-You can add comments by starting the line with a # and you can add blank lines to seperate blocks of packages.
+You can add comments by starting the line with a # and you can add blank lines to separate blocks of packages.

-The command below will will install everything seperated by a newline.
+The command below will will install everything separated by a newline.
 The grep part of the command is excluding all of the comments that are prefixed with a # and it is excluding all blank lines.
 ````
 paru -S $(grep -Ev '^#|^$' nescafe-dotfiles/packagelist.txt) --needed
 ````